p0358/black_market_edition/README.md

 Black Market Edition is a multi-purpose community enhancement mod for Titanfall game, featuring various quality-of-life changes and improvements.

+**NOTE:** It is NOT yet finished, there are a few chore tasks needed before so, but the work was again put on hold due to game servers being taken down by attackers.
+However it works as-is for the most part.

+Open sourcing this for now regardless, because I slowly worked on it since 2019 and I am not sure if I will ever get a chance to finish it in the current situation.

+### TODO things

+* rewrite memory allocator code to better support Source's built-in allocator, in order to avoid any and all crashes once and for all
+* replace buggy blackbox and also abandoned Discord GameSDK with open-source and superior older discord-rpc library, add invite functionality to it (open guild invite and open friends invite dialog)
+* add a way to scrape real playercounts from my API to view it in-game since the official player counter was disabled

 ## Installation

-Just grab the latest version's installer from the [Releases](https://github.com/p0358/bme_solution/releases) page and run it in order to install BME.
+~~Just grab the latest version's installer from the [Releases](https://github.com/p0358/bme_solution/releases) page and run it in order to install BME.~~

 Installers are built with Inno Setup using scripts from installer/ folder and they automatically detect game installation folder to which they can unpack the files.